Royalaviation18/Drone-Footage-Stitched-Image-Superimposed-on-Map/README.md

 - Video origin coordinates

-- Visual landmarks in stitched image
+- Visual landmarks in the stitched image

 - Map alignment trial and error